Importance of Shot Noise in the Search for an Isotropic Stochastic Gravitational-Wave Background with Next Generation Detectors: BNS Foreground

 where $p(\bm{\Lambda})$ is the prior distribution of hyperparameters, and $\mathscr{L}(\widehat{C}(f)|\bm{\Lambda})$ is the likelihood of observing the energy density spectrum $\widehat{C}(f)$ given $\bm{\Lambda}$.
 A Gaussian likelihood is often adopted in this context

 where $\sigma_n(f)$ is the corresponding uncertainty associated with $\widehat{C}(f)$.
-However, we now have shown that this expression could be problematic due to three reasons: (1) It is not proper to simply take the ensemble average $\langle \Omega_\mathrm{BNS}(f)\rangle$ as the definition of the quantity $\Omega_\mathrm{BNS}^\mathrm{Model}(f|\bm\Lambda)$; (2) The above expression only considers the detector noise $\sigma_n(f)$, but ignores the statistical fluctuation of the \ac{BNS} foreground itself considering the finite observational time;\footnote{For the current generation of gravitational-wave detectors, due to the limited sensitivity, the statistical fluctuation of the foreground is expected to be weaker than the detector noise, so it is still safe to ignore this term, and still assume a Gaussian likelihood.}\footnote{If one does not aim to infer the population hyperparameters $\bm{\Lambda}$ of the corresponding foreground, but simply regard the foreground as a special realization of an ideal \ac{SGWB}, which is persistent, stationary and Gaussian, then one does not need to consider the statistical fluctuation.}(3) The deviations we show in Fig.~\ref{fig: Deviation_all} are not Gaussian, and hence the Gaussian likelihood itself may not hold in general.
+However, we now have shown that this expression could be problematic due to three reasons: (1) It is not proper to simply take the ensemble average $\langle \Omega_\mathrm{BNS}(f)\rangle$ as the definition of the quantity $\Omega_\mathrm{BNS}^\mathrm{Model}(f|\bm\Lambda)$; (2) The above expression only considers the detector noise $\sigma_n(f)$, but ignores the statistical fluctuation of the \ac{BNS} foreground itself considering the finite observational time;\footnote{For the current generation of gravitational-wave detectors, due to the limited sensitivity, the statistical fluctuation of the foreground is expected to be weaker than the detector noise, so it is still safe to ignore this term, and still assume a Gaussian likelihood.
+This claim can be justified by Fig.~\ref{fig: Budget} and by noting that the noise PSD of current detectors is approximately an order of magnitude larger than that of a CE detector, which in turn leads to an approximately two-order-of-magnitude increase in $\sigma(f)$.}\textsuperscript{,}\footnote{If one does not aim to infer the population hyperparameters $\bm{\Lambda}$ of the corresponding foreground, but simply regard the foreground as a special realization of an ideal \ac{SGWB}, which is persistent, stationary and Gaussian, then one does not need to consider the statistical fluctuation.}(3) The deviations we show in Fig.~\ref{fig: Deviation_all} are not Gaussian, and hence the Gaussian likelihood itself may not hold in general.

 In the remainder of this paper, we will discuss how to define a more robust quantity than $\Omega_\mathrm{BNS}(f)$ for the down-stream Bayesian analysis and modify the above likelihood accordingly to account for new sources of uncertainties.